SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

      - Find parent of a child node -> (n-1)/2
      - Find left and right child of parent node -> 2n+1, 2n+2
      - Remove : In case of max BH, maximum node is removed, and in min BH, min node is removed.
+   - Used to implement Priorty Queues
+     - Priorty Queue -> A data strcture where each element has a priorty.
+Elements with higher priorty are    served before elements with lower priorty.
+     - Ex.: Processes running in an operating system.